Jeremiah: Babylon

 The biblical narrative portrays Jeremiah as being subject to additional persecutions.
 After Jeremiah prophesied that Jerusalem would be handed over to the Babylonian army, the king's officials, including Pashur the priest, tried to convince King Zedekiah that Jeremiah should be put to death for disheartening the soldiers and the people.
 Zedekiah allowed them, and they cast Jeremiah into a cistern, where he sank down into the mud.
 The intent seemed to be to kill Jeremiah by starvation, while allowing the officials to claim to be innocent of his blood.
 Ebed-Melech, an Ethiopian, rescued Jeremiah by pulling him out of the cistern, but Jeremiah remained imprisoned until Jerusalem fell to the Babylonian army in 587 BC.

 The Babylonians released Jeremiah, and showed him great kindness, allowing him to choose the place of his residence, according to a Babylonian edict.
 Jeremiah accordingly went to Mizpah in Benjamin with Gedaliah, who had been made governor of Judea.

 Egypt

 Johanan succeeded Gedaliah, who had been assassinated by an Israelite prince in the pay of Ammon "for working with the Babylonians."
 Refusing to listen to Jeremiah's counsel, Johanan fled to Egypt, taking with him Jeremiah and Baruch, Jeremiah's faithful scribe and servant, and the king's daughters.
-There, the prophet probably spent the remainder of his life, still seeking in vain to turn the people back to God.
+There, the prophet probably spent the remainder of his life, still seeking to turn the people back to God.
 There is no authentic record of his death.
+The Elephantine papyrus reflects that the Yahweh's wife or consort is still acknowledged in worship and liturgy at the site as late as 419 BC, and several scholars have noted that this feature of the cultural landscape in the place of his exile is likely to have left him disconsolate or perturbed during the final years of his life.

 Historicity

-The consensus is that there was a historical prophet named Jeremiah and that portions of the book probably were written by Jeremiah and/or his scribe Baruch.
+The consensus is that there was a historical prophet named Jeremiah and that portions of the book probably were written by Jeremiah or his scribe Baruch.
 Views range from the belief that the narratives and poetic sections in Jeremiah are contemporary with his life (W. L. Holladay), to the view that the work of the original prophet is beyond identification or recovery (R. P. Carroll).